marketable-it-skills/s17-es2023-module_b-dynamic_website_with_server_side_rendering/project-description.md

-# Test Project Outline – Module A – Static Website Design
+# Test Project Outline – Module B – Dynamic Website with Server-Side Rendering

 ## Introduction

-This project will focus on the creation of a the creation of a dynamic website using a server-side framework.
+This project will focus on the creation of a the creation of a framework.
 You are asked to create create a dynamically and server-side rendered website which the users of the product will use to manage their accounts and additional information.

 ## General Description of Project and Tasks